Plamenih 5: Post breakup

-After he left Plamenih 5, Branislav Aranđelović formed the band Plamenih 6, which featured Miodrag Nedeljković (bass guitar), Lazar Paskul (organ), Dušan Ranković (trumpet), Miroslav Filipović (trombone) and Radomir Trivić (drums).
-Initially they performed as the backing band for Nina Spirova, Tomi Sovilj and Gordana Krisper.
+Following his departure from Plamenih 5, Branislav Aranđelović formed the band Plamenih 6, which featured Miodrag Nedeljković (bass guitar), Lazar Paskul (organ), Dušan Ranković (trumpet), Miroslav Filipović (trombone) and Radomir Trivić (drums).
+Initially they performed as the backing band for singers Nina Spirova, Gordana Krispov and Tomi Sovilj.
 They had a diverse repertoire, but failed to reach larger popularity.
-In the 1980s Aranđelović played with Rokeri s Moravu.
+During 1969 and 1970, they performed in the Atelje 212 theatre play Veza (Connection), directed by Branko Pleša.
+From 1977 to 1980, Aranađelović was a member of the comedy folk band Rokeri s Moravu.

-During the 1970s Orlić was a member of Siluete and Opus.
+During the 1970s, Orlić was a member of Siluete and Opus.
 Dragoslav Lazarević worked as a sound recorder at Radio Belgrade.

+Dragoljub Pavlović, Miomir Petrović, Dragoslav Lazarević and Miloš Stajić are all deceased.

-In 2000 the bands song "Ja nikad nisam bio sam", originally recorded for Television Belgrade, was released on the various artists compilation album Jugobeat Explosion: 60s Punk From Yugoslavia by the Dutch record label Red Beat.
+In 2000, Plamenih 5 song "Ja nikad nisam bio sam", originally recorded for Television Belgrade, was released on the various artists compilation album Jugobeat Explosion: 60s Punk From Yugoslavia by the Dutch record label Red Beat.